wagle/addnas/README.md

-This repo will contain instructions for the other five ADDNAS repos:
+This repo is and index of the other five ADDNAS repos:

 https://github.com/wagle/addnas_source contains the source code for the ADDNAS linux distribution.